dcurletti/Tweheat/README.md

 - [x] Interact with a map (Mapbox API)
 - [x] Find their current location (Leaflet API)
 - [x] Connect to Twitter Streaming API
-- [ ] Select from trending topics
-- [ ] Search for specific topics/keywords
 - [X] View a "heat map" visualization of tweets based on their search topic
+- [ ] Heatmap visualization of all tweets
+- [ ] Search for tweets based on user input
-- [ ] Toggle previous searches on and off
+- [ ] Toggle previous search layers on and off
 - [ ] Combine multiple searches and overlay them
+- [ ] Search for specific topics/keywords
 - [ ] Allow for a "replay mode", aka allowing a user to quickly replay the tweet mapping at 10x speed
-- [ ] Change the color of the map depending on the time of day

 ## Design Docs